-Unless you’re living under a rock on the moon, you’re well aware that Amazon is the ecommerce success story of the century — not only for Amazon itself, but for thousands of independent sellers who take advantage of its marketing reach and customer confidence.
-Amazon’s FBA (Fulfillment by Amazon) program goes a step further: it gives smaller ecommerce businesses the clout and convenience of its warehousing, shipping and customer service facilities.
+Unless you’re living under a rock on the moon, you’re well aware that Amazon is the eCommerce success story of the century — not only for Amazon itself but for thousands of independent sellers who take advantage of its marketing reach and customer confidence.
+Amazon’s FBA (Fulfillment By Amazon) program goes a step further: it gives smaller eCommerce businesses the clout and convenience of its warehousing, shipping, and customer service facilities.

 So if you use FBA, you do less than half the work of the transaction: listing your product on Amazon and getting your merchandise shipped to an Amazon fulfillment center.
-They take care of the rest: merchandise storage, order processing, picking, packing, shipping and shipment tracking.
+They take care of the rest: merchandise storage, order processing, picking, packing, shipping, and shipment tracking.

-A fundamental decision any third-party seller on Amazon must make is whether to use FBA or its own fulfillment facility.
+A fundamental decision any third-party seller on Amazon must make is whether to use FBA or its fulfillment facility.
 Here are some things to consider:

 Amazon makes it easy for you to compare the numbers with this Fulfillment by Amazon Revenue Calculator.
 Fill in the item price and your costs, then click “Calculate” to see the FBA costs for the same item, and which is your best option in terms of net profit and net margin.